 Protected resources can be identified by the icon (branch lock) in the Compass file system.

-Any user with editor permissions on a resource can choose to protect or unprotect that resource.
+Any user with owner permissions on a resource can choose to protect or unprotect that resource.
 Resources can be protected from your file system, individually or in bulk (by multi-selection).
 To protect a resource, right-click on a resource and choose Protect or Unprotect (depending on the current status).
 Workshop resources can also be protected from within the Workshop application by navigating to Settings and choosing the Branch protection tab.

 The branch protection tab in a project serves two purposes: